robin-thomas/nubox-ext/README.md

   ![](http://oi64.tinypic.com/k4714h.jpg)

 # Debugging issues
 * *nuBox* is tested only on version 3.6.0 of Python.
-Any different version can lead to unexpected outputs.
+Any different version might lead to unexpected outputs.
 * If your *Python* binary is not stored at `/usr/bin/python3.6`, make a symmlink to that location so that the host can run.
 * All run-time errors happening in the host will be stored at `host/err.log` along with the stack trace.